 The two pipe system is the most commonly used configuration in the installation of hydronic central heating systems.
-These systems are 'fully pumped', meaning that the circulation of water in the central heating and domestic hot water circuit is pumped as opposed to the older 'gravity circulation hot water systems.
+These systems are 'fully pumped', meaning that the circulation of water in the central heating circuit is pumped.

 In many of the older gravity circulation systems and some of the earlier pumped heating systems the radiator's flow and return pipes were connected to a 'single pipe' circuit.